2024 Cloud Marketplace Insights and Predictions

 As the Cloud GTM software category matures, so do its connections to the broader GTM tech stack ecosystem.
 An AI model is only as good as the datasets that underpin it, so combining data points from across a typical GTM tech stack will greatly enhance predictive models like buyer intent.
 As a result, this cloud buyer intent data will move “upstream” in a sales cycle, including sales territory and territory planning, account-based marketing, general demand generation, RevOps, and sales.
 You may see software buyers opting in to share data to provide vendors with a more accurate view of their business needs.
 This may radically change how ISVs determine their Ideal Customer Profile (ICP) and use it to drive GTM efforts.

-PREDICTION 4: Some ISVs will use “pay-as-you-go” consumption-based billing models in the cloud marketplaces, while others will focus on offers and contracts.
+Prediction 4: Some ISVs will use “pay-as-you-go” consumption-based billing models in the cloud marketplaces, while others will focus on offers and contracts.
 Some of the most successful ones will find a way to do both.

 The clouds offer a consumption-based “pay-as-you-go” listing type and subscription model.
 They allow an ISV to set up a listing where a buyer can subscribe without a contract commitment, paying the (publicly available) usage-based pricing as they use the software.
 While this process has technical challenges, many end users expect this pricing model, especially in the lower-end offerings (think serverless databases, for example).